 3. McPhee's thoughts on 'Structure' first appeared here, in the New Yorker.

-4. Aristotle, in the Poetics (see Part XVIII), describes dramatic structure in turns of "tying knots" and "unraveling knots."
+4. Aristotle, in the Poetics (see Part XVIII), describes dramatic structure in terms of "tying knots" and "unraveling knots."

 5. Another notable example in this tradition is "ring structure"— an analogy at play whenever we describe stories as "coming full circle."